-Unless you are told otherwise, your interview will take place in the Pre-Admission Testing (PAT) suite, in the Stoneman Building, Suite 122, on the medical center's East Campus, map page (5).
-The Rosenberg Building, where your upcoming surgery will take place, is on the opposite side of Brookline Avenue.
-We've provided maps on the following page (7) that highlight the locations at BIDMC you'll need to find on each campus and the most convenient parking lots.
+Unless you are told otherwise, your interview will take place in the Pre-Admission Testing (PAT) suite, in the Stoneman Building, Suite 122, on the medical center's East Campus.
+East Campus at BIDMC is the same complex of medical buildings in which the Spine Center is located.
+West Campus Clinical Center, where your upcoming surgery will take place, is on the opposite side of Brookline Avenue.
+We've provided maps on the following pages that highlight the locations at BIDMC you'll need to find on each campus and the most convenient parking lots.
+In the front pocket, we've included a map of East and West Campus, also designed especially for our spine surgery patients.